The Difference Between an Interpreter and a Translator

 Similarities between Interpreters and Translators

-- Both of these professions only work into their mother tongue (the exception to this rule is a Liaison Interpreter – see below);
+- Both of these professions only work from other languages into their mother tongue (the exception to this rule is a Liaison Interpreter – see below).

-- They both extract a message from the source language and convey it to their target in the target language;
+- They both extract a message from the source language and convey it to their target audience in the target language

-- Both the interpreter and translator are linguists; and
+- Both the interpreter and translator are linguists

 Differences between Interpreters and Translators

-- To a certain degree translators have time on their side, meaning they can use dictionaries and are generally not required to translate on the spot; whereas interpreters must be proficient in delivering the message in unison with the original speech (known as Simultaneous Interpreting) or immediately afterward (known as Consecutive Interpreting);
+- To a certain degree, translators have time on their side, meaning they can use dictionaries and are generally not required to translate on the spot; whereas interpreters must be proficient in delivering the message in unison with the original speech, like a live voice-over (known as Simultaneous Interpreting) or immediately afterward (known as Consecutive Interpreting);

 - The tools a translator users are entirely different to those of an interpreter.
-Translators use CAT tools (Assisted Translation or Computer Aided), dictionaries and computers; whereas an interpreter may use headphones and a microphone in a booth or a notepad and pen for taking notes, but most importantly they take with them their memory and their vast knowledge of interpretation.
+Translators use CAT tools (Computer Aided Translation), dictionaries, and computers; whereas an interpreter may use headphones and a microphone in a booth or a notepad and pen for taking notes - but most importantly, they take with them their memory and their vast knowledge of interpretation.

 We trust this brief post has made it easy for people to distinguish between an interpreter and a translator.
 Basically, the main rule of thumb is that an interpreter is used for the spoken word and a translator is used for the written word.
 We hope this prevents any future confusion about these two very important linguistic fields.